 Consult Lane & Lane, LLC to Learn More

-If you have concerns about your legal rights and options regarding a family law issue in light of the unusual circumstances of the COVID-19 outbreak, you should contact Lane & Lane, LLC for legal advice.
+If you have concerns about your legal rights and options regarding a family law issue in light of the unusual circumstances of the COVID-19 outbreak, you should contact a Somerville NJ lawyer at Lane & Lane, LLC for legal advice.
 Despite the extreme social distancing precautions in response to the Coronavirus pandemic, we offer phone consultations to discuss your legal interests and available options.